-(2) The notional amount is the maximum amount that a seller of ABSCDS would be obligated to pay, and a buyer of credit protection would receive upon occurrence of a "credit event."
+(1) The notional amount is the maximum amount that a seller of ABSCDS would be obligated to pay, and a buyer of credit protection would receive upon occurrence of a "credit event."
 Movements in the value of credit default swap transactions may require the Company or the counterparty to post or receive collateral.
 Amounts due or owed under an ABSCDS contract may be offset against amounts due or owed on other ABSCDS contracts with the same ISDA counterparty.

-the notional balance following the occurrence of a credit event or (ii) date the reference asset is paid off in full, retired, or otherwise ceases to exist.
+Unless terminated by mutual agreement by both the buyer and seller, ABSCDS contracts typically terminate at the earlier of the (i) date the buyer of protection delivers the reference asset to the seller in exchange for payment of the notional balance following the occurrence of a credit event or (ii) date the reference asset is paid off in full, retired, or otherwise ceases to exist.
 Implied credit spreads may be used to determine the market value of swap contracts and are reflective of the cost of buying/selling protection.
 Higher spreads would indicate a greater likelihood that a seller will be obligated to perform (i.e., make payment) under the swap contract.
 In situations where the credit quality of an underlying reference asset has deteriorated, credit spreads combined with a percentage of notional amounts paid up front (points up front) are frequently used as an indication of ABSCDS risk.
-ABSCDS credit protection sellers entering the market would expect to be paid a percentage of the current notional balance up front (points up front) approximately equal to the fair value of the contract in order to write protection range between 9 and 458 basis points on contracts that were outstanding at this date.
-Stated spreads at December 31, 2009 on ABSCDS contracts where the Company wrote protection range between 9 and 85 basis points on contracts that were outstanding at this date.
-However, participants entering the market at June 30, 2010 and December 31, 2009, would likely transact on similar contracts with material points upfront given these spreads.
-Total net up-front payments received relating to ABSCDS contracts outstanding at June 30, 2010 and December 31, 2009 were \$13.3 million and \$8.7 million, respectively.
+ABSCDS credit protection sellers entering the market would expect to be paid a percentage of the current notional balance up front (points up front) approximately equal to the fair value of the contract in order to write protection on the reference assets underlying the Company's ABSCDS contracts.
+Stated spreads at September 30, 2009 and December 31, 2008 on ABSCDS contracts where the Company wrote protection range between 45 and 85 basis points on contracts that were outstanding at these dates.
+However participants entering the market at September 30, 2009 or December 31, 2008, would likely transact on similar contracts with material points upfront given these spreads.
+The Company received up front payments of \$7,681,250 on ABSCDS where the Company sold protection that was held as of December 31, 2008.
+The notional amount of those contracts was \$20,250,000 when the payments were received.
+Up front payments received relating to the notional amount held at September 30, 2009 were \$6,666,250.
+No new ABSCDS contracts were entered into in 2009 that resulted in the receipt by the Company of up front payments.